msftcangoblowm/pytest-logging-strict/README.rst

 FOSS FUNDING

-- apply force and coersion to ensure maintanence continues.
+- apply force and coercion to ensure maintenance continues.
 Funding should be unencumbered.
 This are accepted: monero or litecoin

 - fund travel to come out to speak at tech conferences (reside in West Japan)